Flutter-13Aprill/Educational-Kids-Game/project3/README.md

-The user will start in a login page after logging in, a friendly UI will face the kids they can easliy check their courses and know thier progress and they will be encourged by the Gamified methods includes:
+The user will start in a login page after logging in, a friendly UI will face the kids they can easliy check their courses and know thier progress and they will be encourged by the Gamified methods includes:<br />

-1- Login Streak
+1- Login Streak<br />
-2- XP(Experience Points) after finishing courses
+2- XP(Experience Points) after finishing courses<br />
-3- Hearts for watching lessons per day (unlimited for paied accounts) 4- Various Challenges
+3- Hearts for watching lessons per day (unlimited for paied accounts)<br />
+4- Various Challenges<br />
 5- Achievements

 ---